WICG/scheduling-apis/PostTaskPropagation.md

 Rather than forcing developers to explicitly pass signals everywhere, we are proposing to expose the current `TaskSignal` so it can be inherited across async boundaries.
-The current `TaskSignal` is propgated through `postTask` and through any Promise chains that begin inside of a `postTask` task, but will not propgate through other callbacks (e.g., event handlers, `setTimeout`, etc.).
+The current `TaskSignal` is propagated through `postTask` and through any Promise chains that begin inside of a `postTask` task, but will not propagate through other callbacks (e.g., asynchronous event handlers, `setTimeout`, etc.).
+When there is no current `TaskSignal`, `scheduler.currentTaskSignal` will return a default `TaskSignal`, representing a default priority with no way to cancel the task.
 For example:

 ```javascript